kaichengub/GlycoPAT/demo/!Readme.txt

 This folder contains various files that can be used as a starting point to run GlycoPAT.

 DigestGUI: "FASTA_basigen.txt" or "FASTA_fetuin.txt" contains a protein sequence.
 This file along with "fixed_ptm_std.txt" and "standard_N_glycans.txt" can be used to run digestGUI.
-The output from this operation is a .txt file containing GlyPepDB, for example "GlyPepDB_fibronectin_simple.txt".
+The output from this operation is a .txt file containing GlyPepDB, for example "GlyPepDB_Basigin.txt".

 ScoreGUI: Next, GlyPepDB .txt file along with .mzXML data file can be loaded into ScoreGUI.
 Running this program will generate the program output that resembles a .csv file.